HimplHeap Entailment

 Abort.

-The instantiation of the evar ?x can be observed if there is another
+The instantiation of "evars" can only be observed if there is another

 occurrence of the same variable in the entailment.
 In the next example,

-which refines the previous one, observe how n > 0 becomes 3 > 0.
+which refines the previous one, observe how the assertion n > 0 that

 Lemma xsimpl_demo_rhs_hexists_unify_view : ∀ H1 H2 H4 (p:loc),